natecarlson/contentcreator/README.md

 The Content Creator is a command-line tool you can use to create demo and test content in a CoreMedia CMS repository.

+(Note - this is forked from a repo that no longer exists.
+Software still works though.)

 Usage
 -----